obarthel/amiga-smbfs/README.md

 </pre>

 You may also use the `smbfs_domain` environment variable in place of the `smbfs_workgroup` variable.
 The two are aliases for one another, but **smbfs** will read only one of the two.

+#### 5.1.6. `NETBIOS/S`

+Older server software such as *Microsoft Windows XP* may not respond to the requests of the **smbfs** program to connect to the shared network file system.

+If the connection attempt fails immediately you may want to try the `NETBIOS` switch which tells the **smbfs** program to use an older protocol when trying to talk to the server.

 #### 5.1.7. `CLIENT=CLIENTNAME/K`